 Boat Trips in Iceland

 For nature and wildlife lovers, whale-watching tours are a highlight of any visit to Iceland.
 The waters around the island, especially up north in Húsavík, are known for their rich marine life.
-It’s not uncommon to see humpback whales breaching, orcas gliding past, or even the elusive blue whale if you’re lucky.
-Many of us in the north grew up with these majestic creatures as part of daily life—it’s something we’re proud to share with visitors.
-You’ll also spot puffins, dolphins, and seabirds along the way, especially during the summer months.
+If you’re lucky, it’s not uncommon to see humpback whales breaching, orcas gliding past, or even the elusive blue whale.
+You’ll also spot puffins, dolphins, and seabirds along the way, especially during summer.

-If you’re after something a bit more thrilling, hop on a RIB (Rigid Inflatable Boat) tour.
+If you’re after something more thrilling, hop on a RIB (Rigid Inflatable Boat) tour.
 These smaller, fast-moving boats take you closer to sea caves, narrow fjords, and remote islands.
-The Westman Islands (Vestmannaeyjar), off the south coast, are a favorite for their volcanic history, dramatic cliffs, and dense birdlife—including one of the world’s largest puffin colonies.
+The Westman Islands (Vestmannaeyjar), off the south coast, are a favorite for their volcanic history, dramatic cliffs, and dense birdlife, including one of the world’s largest puffin colonies.

 Most Common Questions About Boat Trips in Iceland